tekknolagi/tekknolagi.github.com/_drafts/2020-09-06-compiling-a-lisp-5.md

 ```

 This puts the integer `4` at displacement `-8` from `rsp`.
 On the stack diagram
-above, it would be at the slot labeled "Low addresses".
-It's also possible
+above, it would be at the slot labeled "Our frame".
+It's also possible to read
-to read with a positive or zero displacement, but those point to previous stack
+with a positive or zero displacement, but those point to previous stack frames
-frames and the return address, respectively.
+and the return address, respectively.
 So let's avoid manipulating those.

 > Note that I used a multiple of 8.
 Not every store has to be a to an address
 > that is a multiple of 8, but it is natural and I think also *faster* to store